Kwasi633/AJ90JS/dataTypes.md

 **string**

-It represents a set of characters.
+It refers to a sequence of characters and they can be individual letter, numbers, whitespace or symbol.
+They are used to represent data relating to text.
 Strings are enclosed in single(’ ‘) or double quotes(” “). eg *"Hello", 'New year'*

 **number**